vshjxyz/django-pipeline-eco/README.rst

     pip install django-pipeline-eco

-And add it as a compiler to pipeline in your django `settings.py`.
+Add these lines in your django `settings.py`:

 .. code-block:: python